Menu

 And what’s more, the mozzie onslaught was nowhere near as ridiculous as the night before.

-If you have your own porta potty, you’ll love the remoteness and being left completely to your own devices out here.
+If you have your own toilet system, you’ll love the remoteness and being left completely to your own devices out here.
 If you’re a bush toilet user, be responsible and don’t leave toilet paper wasting around.
 It’s disgusting (not to mention the impact on the environment).

 CORNI PAROO CAMPING AREA AT A GLANCE

-PROS: Flatish (unmarked) campsites; located along the Paroo River up the bank; a few sites have picnic tables
+PROS: Flatish (unmarked) campsites; located along the Paroo River up the bank; a few sites have picnic tables; remote and quiet

 CONS: A lot of flies and a few mozzies; no walks nearby; no toilet access (BYO toilet)